timmorrisdev/MS2-song-remixer/README.md

 - Additional processing options

     I would like to include the ability to further manipulate the different parts of each song.
 Perhaps adding individual volume / EQ / reverb settings.
 This could be a 'paid' feature to allow the band to generate revenue with the app.

 ___
-## Features
-- Responsive across all devices and screen sizes.
-- Adaptive to modify content shown to be appropriate for user device or screen size.

-___
 ## Technologies Used